 Notes.
 Standard errors clustered at the region level are in parentheses. \: p<0.1; \\: p<0.05; \\\: p<0.01.
-The table reports the OLS and IV estimates of Equation (3.1).
-The dependent variable is TFP growth between 1972 and 1981 or between 1973 and 1982, where TFP is obtained by applying the production function estimation method developed by Ackerberg et al. (2015).
-The OLS estimates are reported in column 1.
-The IV estimates are reported in columns 2 and 4-8.
-The IV is defined in (3.3).
-Column 3 reports the reduced form estimates. $Chaebol_f$ is a dummy variable that equals 1 if a firm is affiliated with a top 30 Chaebol group. $\triangle Export\ Demand_j \times Port_n$ is the interaction between the port dummies and the changes in the world demand shock defined in (B.2). $\triangle \ln(Import\ Tariff_j) \times Port_n$ is the interaction between changes in input tariffs and the port dummy variable. $\triangle \ln(Input\ Tariff_j) \times Port_n$ is the interaction between changes in input tariffs and the port dummy variable, where the input tariffs are defined in (4.1). $\ln(TFP{ft_0})$ is log of initial TFP in 1972 or 1973.
+The table reports the IV estimates of Equation (3.1).
+In columns 1 and 2, the dependent variable is changes in markups between 1981 and 2009 or between 1982 and 2010; in columns 3 and 4, TFP growth between 1981 and 2009 or between 1982 and 2010, where TFP is obtained by applying the production function estimation method developed by Ackerberg et al. (2015); in columns 5 and 6, employment growth; in columns 7 and 8, changes in export status; and in columns 9 and 10, inverse hyperbolic sine transformation of export values.
+The IVs are defined in (3.7), (3.9). and (3.8).
+Firm controls include a complex dummy, tax favors provided for firms located in complexes, a dummy variable that equals 1 if a firm is affiliated with a top 30 Chaebol group, the interaction between the port dummies and the changes in the world demand shock defined in (B.2), the interaction between changes in import tariffs and the port dummy variable, and the interaction between changes in input tariffs and the port dummy variable, where the input tariffs are defined in (4.1).
+In columns 1-2 and 3-10, specifications include initial log sales and initial levels of dependent variables, respectively.
 All specifications include region and sector fixed effects.
-KP-F are the Kleibergen-Paap F-statistics.
+SW-F is the Sanderson-Windmeijer F-statistics.

-Table B14: Long-Run Effects of Subsidies on Firm TFP Growth
+Table B8: Robustness.
+Long-Run.
+Firm Exit